Matthias Rath: Background

 Born in Stuttgart, Germany, Rath studied at the Hamburg University Medical School in Germany.
 After graduating, he began researching arteriosclerosis at the University Clinic of Hamburg.
 Later, during 1989 and 1990, he was a researcher at the Berlin Heart Centre.
 He subsequently joined two-time Nobel Prize laureate Linus Pauling at his research institute in California.
 Ultimately, Rath had a falling-out with the Linus Pauling Institute; after a series of lawsuits and countersuits, Rath was ordered in 1994 to pay the Institute $75,000 and was assigned several patents.
-Rath subsequently developed his own branded nutrient products, set up the Dr. Rath Health Foundation and Dr. Rath Research Institute, and funds nutrition research with patent development in what he calls "Cellular Medicine".
+Rath subsequently developed his own branded nutrient products, set up the Dr. Rath Health Foundation and Dr. Rath Research Institute, and funded nutrition research with patent development in what he called "Cellular Medicine".

 Rath has offices in California, the United Kingdom, the Netherlands, and South Africa (Cape Town).
 His foundation also advertises its products in Spain, France, and Russia.
 According to Eversheds, Rath's solicitor, the Dr. Rath Health Foundation is "a not-for-profit body which conducts research into science-based natural therapies", but the foundation is estimated to have earned "millions" through nutritional supplement sales.

 According to Rath, international events of the last century have been driven by pharmaceutical and oil companies.
-He claims that these interests started and exploited World War II.
+He claimed that these interests started and exploited World War II.
 In court filings, Rath and his lawyers write that the pharmaceutical industry then started apartheid in South Africa as part of a global conspiracy to "conquer and control the entire African continent."
 They specifically mention former Nazi officials and the German chemical company IG Farben as playing a central role in the alleged conspiracy.
 They also compare Rath's adversaries in court to Hitler's stormtroopers.

-Rath suggests that the pharmaceutical industry continues to control international politics today, allowing 9/11 to occur and starting the Iraq War to divert attention from what he considers the failures of drug companies.
-On his website, Rath states that United States President George W. Bush and Vice President Dick Cheney, at the behest of what Rath calls the "pharmaceutical cartel", were planning a nuclear war in advance of the 4 November 2008 elections in the United States.
+Rath suggested that the pharmaceutical industry continues to control international politics today, allowing 9/11 to occur and starting the Iraq War to divert attention from what he considered the failures of drug companies.
+On his website, Rath stated that United States President George W. Bush and Vice President Dick Cheney, at the behest of what Rath called the "pharmaceutical cartel", were planning a nuclear war in advance of the 4 November 2008 elections in the United States.
 Rath has made similar claims in the New York Times and other major newspapers around the world in the form of large advertisements reportedly designed to resemble newspaper editorials.